mikeferguson/buildbot-ros/README.md

     cd buildbot-ros/scripts
     ./aptrepo-create.bash YourOrganizationName

-By default, this script sets up a repository for amd64 and i386 on precise only.
+By default, this script sets up a repository for amd64 and i386 on trusty only.
 You can fully specify what you want though:

     ./aptrepo-create.bash YourOrganizationName "amd64 i386 armel" precise oneiric hardy yeahright